Active-CSS/active-css-vscode-syntax-highlighting/README.md

 c:/Users/yourname/.vscode/extensions/
 ```

-On other operating systems you'll need to look up where the vscode extensions should go by using a search engine.
+On other operating systems you'll need to look up where the vscode extensions is, using a search engine.
+Then let me know and I'll include it in these instructions. :)

-After copying the extension into that directory, close and restart VSCode.
+After copying the repo into the extensions directory, close and restart VSCode.

-It should syntax highlight the ".acss" files.
+It should now be syntax highlighting ".acss" files.